-UW LEAH Vision: A world in which all adolescents have access to culturally competent, interdisciplinary, family-centered care, thus reducing risk behaviors and improving health outcomes.
+UW LEAH Vision: A world in which all adolescents have access to culturally competent, interdisciplinary, adolescent-centered, family-involved care, thus reducing risk behaviors and improving health outcomes.

-UW LEAH Program Goals: The goal of the UW LEAH is to shape the future of adolescent health in the United States through the training of the next generation of interdisciplinary adolescent health leaders who are empowered to address disparities in adolescent health and healthcare both locally and nationally.
+UW LEAH Program Goals: The goal of the UW LEAH is to train the next generation of interdisciplinary adolescent health leaders empowering them to reduce disparities and improve adolescent healthcare.

-The UW Leadership Education in Adolescent Health Program (UW LEAH) is a graduate level interdisciplinary training program dedicated to training graduate students, post-graduate fellows, and mid-career adolescent health professionals in five key adolescent health disciplines:
+UW LEAH is an interdisciplinary program dedicated to training graduate students, post-graduate fellows, and mid-career adolescent health professionals in five key adolescent health disciplines:

 - Social Work

-Our curriculum and conceptual framework highlights the life course perspective and relationships between social and environmental determinants of health, risk and protective factors and adult outcomes.
+Our curriculum highlights the life course perspective and relationships between social and environmental determinants of health, risk and protective factors, and adult outcomes.
 We benefit from strong local, state/regional, and national partnerships that include families and youth, providers, state and local agencies, and professional organizations.
 The UW LEAH is funded by a Title V grant from the Maternal Child Health Bureau, U.S. Department of Health and Human Services.